RodolfoFerro/pandas_twitter/README.md

 ### 2.3.
 Pie charts of sources

-We're almost done with this second section of the post.
+We're almost done with this second section of the workshop.
 Now we will plot the sources in a pie chart, since we realized that not every tweet is tweeted from the same source (😱🤔).
 We first clean all the sources:

 ```python
 # We obtain all possible sources: